ekr/tcpinc-tls/draft-rescorla-tcpinc-tls-option.md

 ServerKeyShare [6.3.3]
 : Contains the server's (EC)DHE share for one of the groups offered in the client's ClientKeyShare message.
+All messages after ServerKeyShare are encrypted using keys derived from the ClientKeyShare and ServerKeyShare.

 EncryptedExtensions [6.3.4]
 : Responses to the extensions offered by the client.
 In this case,